-Students read assigned materials and conduct an exhaustive search for the research literature in a selected topical area of student research and pursue foundational readings specific to the student's research under the direction of the instructor (according to an approved plan for study).
-The participant creates a draft of the research methodology relative to the student's proposal for dissertation.
+Students read assigned materials and conduct an exhaustive search for literature in a selected topical area of study and pursue foundational readings under the direction of the instructor (according to an approved plan for study).
+The student carries out field observations directly related to the special area of study for the purpose of reflecting upon the advanced theoretical reading and its application within "real world" situations.
+The participant then creates a scholarly paper or papers that identify the findings from literature and integrates and contrasts these findings with the observations from the professional arena.